geonetwork/doc/en/user-guide/describing-information/multilingual-editing.rst

 Multilingual editing
 ####################

-Editors can create multilingual metadata for ISO19139.
-A default template is provided but user could add translation to an existing record.
+Some standards support multilingual metadata (eg. ISO19139, ISO19115-1).
+A default template is provided for ISO19139 but user could easily add translation to an existing record.

 To declare a new language in a metadata record: